 Drop on waxed paper and allow to harden.
 Store in airtight container.

 - 1/2 cup peanut butter

-- For the peanut butter cornflake cookies: Cook sugar and corn syrup in a large pan until sugar has melted.
-Remove from heat and add peanut butter.
-Stir in cornflakes and drop onto waxed paper.
+Cook sugar and corn syrup in a large pan until sugar has melted.
+Remove from heat and stir in peanut butter until smooth.

 Gently fold in the cornflakes.
 Drop onto wax paper.
 Allow to harden then store in an airtight container.